Beyond the Senses: Hindu Wisdom on the Mind’s Subtle Realm and Paths to Inner Clarity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Hindu wisdom say about the mind in relation to the senses?
+What does Hindu wisdom mean by the mind operating beyond the senses?

-How do Buddhist, Jain, and Sikh traditions relate to this view of the mind?
+How do Buddhism, Jainism, and Sikhism relate to this discussion of the mind?